NotTimTam/cms/README.md

 -   Direct robots.txt access and control.
 -   Stamp data with cms version to indicate when outdated.
 -   Update menu/(potential autoupdate system) that tells you when version is outdated.
+-   Add:
+    versionsHref: "",
+    previewHref: "",
+    accessiblityCheckHref: "",
+    helpHref: "",
+-   ^ to each `<Editor/>`.

 ## Development Process